 Outdoor and Virtual Visits:

-Each centre now has two outdoor visiting areas.
+Each centre also has two outdoor visiting areas.
 One area can accommodate up to five persons (including the resident).
-Starting May 17, the second area can accommodate up to 10 persons (including the resident).
+The second area can accommodate up to 10 persons (including the resident).
 Please bring your own chairs and maintain continuous masking and physical distancing.

 All visits continue to be scheduled in advance – no drop ins.

-Whether or not you are vaccinated, we ask all DSPs and visitors who come to the centres to be kind and considerate to staff, and to continue complying with public health measures.
+Whether or not you are vaccinated, or visiting indoors or out, we ask all DSPs and visitors to be kind and considerate to staff, and to continue complying with public health measures.
 These include:

-As of May 10, the vast majority (86 to 97 per cent) of long-term care residents across CapitalCare centres have received both doses of vaccine.
-Patients in our post-acute programs at Grandview and Norwood have received their first dose of vaccine.
+As of June 7, the vast majority (86 to 95 per cent) of long-term care residents across CapitalCare centres have received both doses of vaccine.
 We continue immunizing residents and patients on admission if they haven’t yet received their first dose and scheduling second doses as they come due.

 All Albertans over the age of 12 are now eligible to receive the COVID-19 vaccine.
 For more information on the COVID-19 vaccine click here.
-For more information on the distribution of the vaccine to Albertans, click here.
+For more information on the Alberta Government’s plan to ease restrictions for all Albertans if the vaccination rate reaches 70 per cent in general population, click here.